Competition Framework

 • You get points for racing and beating crews.

-The higher up you finish in an event, and the more crews you beat, the more Ranking Points you’ll get.
-The more Ranking Points you have, the better you are at beating crews in your event.
+The more crews you beat, the more Ranking Points you’ll get.
 The maximum number of points you can get in an event is 145.
 Ranking Points are given for head races and regattas in both sweep and sculling events.
-Coxes also receive Ranking Points based on their crew’s performance, resulting in a Personal Ranking Index that encompasses rowing, sculling, and coxing.
+Coxes also receive Ranking Points based on their crew’s performance.
+Ranking points for rowing, sculling, and coxing are distinct, so individuals have a separate race history for each.

 • The Competition Framework is flexible, and competitions can use Ranking Points and the Personal Ranking Index to decide how they want to band crews for racing.